simonswain/straw/README.md

 `straw.topology` that will be called once all the Nodes are up and running.

 topology#destroy will take down all the nodes and pipes used in the Topology.

 ### Options

 You can pass options in to the Topology that will be passed in to all node runners.
 These let you set the Redis host and enable StatsD.
+You can add your own keys to `redis`, which is handy for things like adding prefixes to your keys in to the Node.

 ```javascript
 var straw = require('straw');